 One of the things I like about the Gladiator GearLoft overhead storage is the vertical rails are adjustable.

-Unlike other brands, the vertical rails are made up of two separate pieces (see image below).
+Unlike other brands, the vertical rails comprise two separate pieces (see image below).
 You can adjust them between 23″ and 37″, depending on how much room you have on your garage ceiling.

-This was great for us, because we were installing it next to a garage entry door.
-We wanted to make sure that people coming through the door wouldn’t immediately bang their head on the storage rack.
+This was great for us because we were installing it next to a garage entry door.
+We wanted to ensure people coming through the door wouldn’t immediately bang their heads on the storage rack.

-Layout was simple, following the directions.
-Using a stud finder, it was easy to locate and mark where the lag bolts would go.
+The layout was simple, following the directions.
+Using a stud finder, locating and marking where the lag bolts would go was easy.

-The ceiling brackets are wider than needed, so they had more than enough holes to work through any adjusting that we had to do.
+The ceiling brackets are wider than needed, so they had more than enough holes to work through any adjustments that we had to make.